Kamran-Afzali/Kamran-Afzali.github.io/_posts/stan_2.md

 ---
-title: "R Notebook"
-output:
-  html_document:
-    df_print: paged
-    keep_md: yes
+layout: post
+categories: posts
+title: Bayesian Regression Models for Non-Normal Data
+featured-image: /images/stan.png
+tags: [STAN, R, Bayes]
+date-string: June 2022
 ---

 ### Bayesian Regression Models for Non-Normal Data

-In a previous post we saw how to perform bayesian regression in R using STAN for normally distributed data.
-In this post we will look at how to fit non-normal model in STAN using three example distributions commonly found in empirical data, namely binomial and negative-binomial (overdispersed poisson data).
-At a very high level, Bayesian models quantify (aleatory and epistemic) uncertainty, so that our predictions and decisions take into account the ways in which our knowledge is limited or imperfect.
-We specify a statistical model, and identify probabilistic estimates for the parameters using a family of sampling algorithms known as Markov Chain Monte Carlo (MCMC).
-My preferred software for writing a fitting Bayesian models is Stan.
-If you are not yet familiar with Bayesian statistics, then I imagine you won’t be fully satisfied with that 3 sentence summary, so I will put together a separate post on the merits and challenges of applied Bayesian inference.
+We covered how to do normally distributed data bayesian regression in R using STAN in a previous post.
+In this post, we'll examine at how to fit a non-normal model in STAN using three common distributions seen in empirical data: binomial, negative-binomial, and log-normal (overdispersed poisson data).
+Bayesian models quantify (aleatory and epistemic) uncertainty at a high level, allowing us to account for the ways in which our knowledge is limited or faulty in our predictions and decisions.
+Using a set of sampling methods known as Markov Chain Monte Carlo, we define a statistical model and find probabilistic estimates for the parameters (MCMC).
+Stan is my go-to tool for creating Bayesian models that fit.
+If you are unfamiliar with Bayesian statistics, I expect that a three-sentence summary will not suffice, so I will write a separate essay about the benefits and challenges of applied Bayesian inference.

 ### Logistic Regression

-Logistic regression is used to estimate the probability of a binary outcome, such as Pass or Fail (though it can be extended for > 2 outcomes).
-This is achieved by transforming a standard regression using the logit function, shown below.
-The term in the brackets may be familiar to gamblers as it is how odds are calculated from probabilities.
-You may see logit and log-odds used exchangeably for this reason.
-Since the logit function transformed data from a probability scale, the inverse logit function transforms data to a probability scale.
-Therefore, it’s values range from 0 to 1, and this feature is very useful when we are interested the probability of Pass/Fail type outcomes.
+The likelihood of a binary outcome, such as Pass or Fail, is estimated using logistic regression (but it can be extended to include more than two possibilities).
+This is accomplished by using the logit function to convert a standard regression, as demonstrated below.
+Gamblers may be familiar with the term in brackets, as it describes how odds are derived from probabilities.
+For this reason, logit and log-odds are frequently interchanged.
+The inverse logit function transfers data from a probability scale to a probability scale, as the logit function did.
+As a result, its values vary from 0 to 1, and this characteristic is particularly important when considering the likelihood of Pass/Fail results.

-When a linear regression is combined with a re-scaling function such as this, it is known as a Generalised Linear Model (GLM).
-The re-scaling (in this case, the logit) function is known as a link function in this context.
-Logistic regression is a Bernoulli-Logit GLM.
-For binary outcomes, either of the closely related logistic or probit regression models may be used.
-A logistic regression model with one predictor and an intercept is coded as follows.
+A Generalised Linear Model is created when a linear regression is supplemented with a re-scaling function like this (GLM).
+In this context, the re-scaling (in this case, the logit) function is referred to as a link function.
+A Bernoulli-Logit GLM is used to model logistic regression.
+For binary outcomes, either the logistic or probit regression models, which are closely related, might be utilised.
+The following is the code for a logistic regression model with one predictor and an intercept.

 ```